Nick Fortes Player Props: Marlins vs. Giants

 - He has gone deep in one game this year.

-- Fortes has driven in a run in two games this season, with multiple runs batted in once.
+- Fortes has driven in a run in two games this year, with multiple runs batted in once.

 - He has scored a run in two games this year, but just a single run each time.